sgdavidw/f5snops-aws-ansible-terraform/docs/README.rst

 Task 2 - Login to the AWS console and explore the F5 / AWS lab environment
 --------------------------------------------------------------------------

-CloudFormation templates is the AWS backed decalarative way to deploy full application stacks to AWS.
-F5 Virtual Edition can be deployed via CloudFormation Templates and are fully supported by the support organization.
-(You can open a ticket and
+1. CloudFormation templates is the AWS declarative language used to deploy full application stacks to AWS.
+F5 Virtual Edition can be deployed via CloudFormation Templates and are an F5 officially supported deployment method.

 - Auto scaling the BIG-IP VE Web Application Firewall in AWS: